birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 --- abstract

-Cryptographic domain validation procedures leverage authenticated communication channels to ensure resilience against attacks by both on-path and off-path network adversaries which may be located between the CA and the network resources related to the domain contained in the certificate.
+Cryptographic domain validation procedures leverage authenticated communication channels to ensure resilience against attacks by both on-path and off-path network adversaries which may be located between the Certification Authority (CA) and the network resources related to the domain contained in the certificate.
-Domain owners can leverage "security" Property Tags specified in CAA records (defined in {{RFC8659}}) with the critical flag set, to ensure that CAs perform cryptographic domain validation during their issuance procedure, hence defending against global man-in-the-middle adversaries.
+Domain owners can leverage "security" Property Tags specified in CAA records (defined in {{RFC8659}}) with the critical flag set, to ensure that CAs perform cryptographically-constrained domain validation during their issuance procedure, hence defending against global man-in-the-middle adversaries.
-This document defines the syntax of the CAA security Property as well as acceptable means for cryptographic domain validation procedures.
+This document defines the syntax of the CAA security Property as well as acceptable means for cryptographically-constrained domain validation procedures.

 --- middle